Grace Halden

 Highlights

-Forthcoming: Cyborg Conception: Cultural and Critical Responses to Solo Motherhood by Choice (under contract with Palgrave Macmillan (due late 2023)
+Cyborg Conception: Cultural and Critical Responses to Solo Motherhood by Choice (Palgrave Macmillan 2024)

 2022-2023.
 ISSF Wellcome full funding for project: Independent Family Planning: Choosing Solo Motherhood through Gamete Donation.
 Summary: Through co-production with the donor conception community, I aim to produce an 8-page A5 booklet on solo motherhood by choice to be shared with fertility clinics specialising in donor conception.
 The objective of this booklet is to highlight to industry professionals the lived experiences of SMBC at the stages of family planning, choosing donor gametes, embarking on the conception journey, pregnancy, and birth.
 More information here: